 Plan a promotion for that time of the year when you usually get less money coming in.
 For example, you could give a discount to winter time weddings.

 Online advertising – Facebook Ads or AdWords

 If you’ve never done online advertising before but you’d like to give it a try, perhaps you should ask a professional to take care of that.
 Bannersnack could run your campaign for you or you could use the banner maker to create your ads and run the campaign yourself.

 Boost your best posts.
 You’ll get more likes and more exposure, which will lead to more sessions or contracts.
 It’s as simple as that!

 There are so many ways you can use photo slideshows: embed them into your website to highlight some of your best shots, display entire photo galleries, make separate photo slideshows for each session/ event, share them on social media or via email with clients.
 Photosnack is a very easy way to make and share photo slideshows.
 You can even add music and export the slideshow as video to use as a promotional tool.

 You can collaborate with a videographer to make a promotional video, or you can turn your music photo slideshows into videos (as suggested above, with the same tool)

 At the end of the day, all the promotion in the world will not turn you into a great photographer, and if you want to grow your business, your primary focus should be photography, not marketing.
 So invest your time in learning from world famous photographers.
 We recommend you taking some courses on CreativeLive.
 Better photography = more contracts

 Perhaps you feel overwhelmed just by reading this post.
 The good news is that you don’t have to do everything and try all ideas.
-We wanted to give you a long list of actionable tips, to have something to choose from.
-Read the list, analyze it and see what works for you and your business.
+We wanted to give you a long list of actionable tips on how to promote your photography business, to have something to choose from.
+Read the list, analyze it and see what works best for you and your business.

 You can bookmark the article and come back to it at a later date.